-The reasons why cancer drugs cause sickness are complex, but we do know that some processes in the brain, spinal cord, stomach and small bowel can cause nausea.
-These processes involve strong drugs that your body sees as a foreigner, which sets off warning signals in your brain and digestive system, by creating chemicals that make you queasy.
+The reasons why cancer drugs cause sickness are complex.
+However, we know that some processes in the brain, spinal cord, stomach and small bowel can cause nausea.
+These processes involve strong drugs that your body sees as a foreigner.
+This sets off warning signals in your brain and digestive system, creating chemicals that make you queasy.

 - Nerves in the gut (stomach)

-- Another part of the brain called the chemoreceptor trigger zone (CTZ)
+- Another part of the brain is called the chemoreceptor trigger zone (CTZ)